TREASURIES-Yields drop on safety demand as stocks fall, Ukraine risks weigh

 By Karen Brettell

-NEW YORK, Jan 21 (Reuters) - U.S. Treasury yields fell on Friday as concerns about potential conflict in Ukraine dented risk appetite and stock market declines increased demand for the safe-haven debt.
+NEW YORK, Jan 21 (Reuters) - U.S. Treasury yields fell on Friday as stock market declines reflected poor risk appetite and as concerns about potential conflict in Ukraine increased demand for the safe haven debt.

-Yields have jumped this month as investors adjust to the likelihood that the Federal Reserve will tighten monetary policy more aggressively to stave off unabated inflation.
+Yields have jumped this month as investors adjusted to the likelihood that the Federal Reserve will tighten monetary policy more aggressively to stave off unabated inflation.

-But that increase has also helped to spook stock markets, and analysts say that the rapid march higher in yields was due for a pause.
+Rising yields also spooked stock markets, and analysts say the rapid march higher was due for a pause.

 "We got to where we got to very fast so you’re always liable to have a little bit of a pause for thought, and there is evidence of some players coming in and looking at this," said Padhraic Garvey, regional head of research, Americas at ING.